ribelo/doxa/doc/rationale.md

 the ideal solution seems to be `datascript`, but there have been several attempts to incorporate it into the `re-frame` ecosystem, eg. [posh](https://github.com/mpdairy/posh) and [re-posh](https://github.com/denistakeda/re-posh), and in my humble opinion, despite much desire and hard work, the transplant has failed. `datascript` seems to be too heavy for the frontend. biggest inconvenience is that `datascript` is built around its own data types. `re-frame` has a whole bunch of tools with [re-frame-10x](https://github.com/day8/re-frame-10x) that allow you to preview `app-db` in real time. `shadow-cljs` also offers `tap>` and there is no problem to spit out entire `app-db` and check each individual map, leaf and node.

-`doxa` is an attempt to create a `db` that can be treated as a simple `hashmap`, which makes it possible to use a whole set of Clojure functions on it, from `filter` to `transreducers`, but also using transactions similar to `datascript`, `datalog query` and `pull query`.
+`doxa` is an attempt to create a `db` that can be treated as a simple `hashmap`, which makes it possible to use a whole set of Clojure functions on it, from `filter` to `transducers`, but also using transactions similar to `datascript`, `datalog query` and `pull query`.

 <a id="org434d26f"></a>